openSUSE/osem/CONTRIBUTING.md

 1. Check out your OSEM rails app.
 You can access the app at http://localhost:3000.
 Whatever you change in your cloned repository will have effect in the development environment.
 Sign up, the first user will be automatically assigned the admin role.

 1. Changed something?
-Test your changes!
+Run the tests to verify your changes!
     ```bash
     docker-compose run --rm osem bundle exec rspec spec
     ```